PassKeyRa/webot/README.md

 docker-compose build
 ```

-And finally start instances (by default backend listen on port `51212`):
+And finally start instances (by default backend listen on port `51212`, but you have access to `docker-compose.yml` file):

 ```bash
 docker-compose up -d